outdreamer/build-a-cure/docs/tasks/poc.md

     progress = check_progress(interim_format, interface_objects)
     if not progress:
       break
-  # interface_objects['current_position'] should now be the solution output format
+  # interface_objects['current_position'] should now be the solution output format, where the original equation has been converted into a value for x

 '''
       - identify interim formats connecting problem & solution formats (interface query)
-        - identify proxy variables of input/output format (energy usage): exercise type units
-        - identify variables in common for problem input (5 = 5b + 3a) & solution output (x = 6b): exercise type units
-        - identify variables that are both proxy variables of input/output formats and variable in common for input/output

           - identify steps to connect input variable value & output variable value
             - identify steps to connect input exercise type units & output exercise type units
               - standardize exercise types to one exercise type